 2. Set the values in each of the following fields:

 Note: the lower the value, the higher in the list the following item will appear.
-Thus, Subtotal will be on the top of the order summary list since its value is 10, while Grand Total, having a value of 100
+Thus, Subtotal will be on the top of the order summary list since its value is 10, while Grand Total, having a value of 100, will be placed

 We can refer to the Terms and Conditions as to the special kind of agreement between a store and a customer.
 Customers have to agree to follow all the guidelines and rules of using your website prior to purchasing your products or services.
 It's a great way to avoid any kind of misunderstanding and improve client loyalty.